Christian Smith (footballer): Career

 He had a trial with former club Wrexham in July and played in the second half of a 0–0 draw with Prestatyn Town in a pre-season friendly.
 He was offered a contract to return to Wrexham in August.

-On 26 November 2010, Smith joined Conference Premier rivals Newport County on loan until January 2011, and made his debut a day later as a 70th-minute substitute in a 2–1 victory over Hayes & Yeading United.
+On 26 November 2010, Smith joined Conference Premier rivals Newport County on loan until January 2011 and made his debut a day later as a 70th-minute substitute in a 2–1 victory over Hayes & Yeading United.
 This would prove his only Newport appearance.
 Upon his return to Wrexham in January he was suspended by manager Dean Saunders for insulting the club over Twitter.
 He was sent out on loan to Barrow later in the month.
-After five appearances he returned to Wales, then in March went on to join Tamworth on an emergency loan.
-He made seven appearances for Tamworth and in his final appearance, a 2–1 victory over Forest Green Rovers on 30 April, he scored the opening goal of a result that ensured the team's survival from relegation.
+After five appearances, he returned to Wales, then in March, went on to join Tamworth on an emergency loan.
+He made seven appearances for Tamworth.
+In his final appearance, a 2–1 victory over Forest Green Rovers on 30 April, he scored the opening goal of a result that ensured the team's survival from relegation.

-Released by Wrexham, he joined Chester of the Northern Premier League Premier Division in August, after impressing on trial.
-The "Blues" stormed to the league title in 2011–12 with a tally of 100 points, and thereby won promotion into the Conference North.
+Released by Wrexham, he joined Chester of the Northern Premier League Premier Division in August after impressing on trial.
+The "Blues" stormed to the league title in 2011–12 with a tally of 100 points and thereby won promotion into the Conference North.
 He left the club at the end of the season.
 Following his release he spent most of the pre-season on trial with AFC Telford United.

 He signed for Jimmy Quinn's Northern Premier League side Nantwich Town in August 2012.
 He moved on to Airbus UK Broughton in January 2013, before joining AFC Telford United via Stafford Rangers in March 2013, who were struggling to avoid relegation out of the Conference Premier.
 He returned to Stafford Rangers in mid-April, helping the club to win the Walsall Senior Cup with a 2–1 victory over Walsall.
 He moved onto Dean Holdsworth's Conference South side Chelmsford City in June 2013.
 He helped the "Clarets" to a 17th-place finish in 2013–14.